Share the Road

 - Driver’s education materials used for drivers taking remedial driver training due to a traffic infraction.

-- Creation and distribution of educational DVD’s, a newly developed slideshow, and pamphlets and magnets detailing Rules of the Road for bicyclists, pedestrians, motorists, and shared-use trails.
+- Creation and distribution of educational DVDs, a slideshow, and pamphlets and magnets detailing Rules of the Road for bicyclists, pedestrians, motorists, and shared-use trails.

 - Safety and education instruction offered by Washington Bikes staff at schools, businesses and communities around the state.